Sign up for our newsletter to receive your exclusive 15% off Landrace strains coupon now!

-We really don’t know for sure about cannabis use, though, because Wikipedia didn’t exist back then and no one wrote anything down (they probably forgot because they were stoned off their weed tea).
+We really don’t know for sure about cannabis use, though, because Wikipedia didn’t exist back then and no one wrote anything down.

 Cannabis genetics are a different thing entirely.
-Botanists don’t need written records to do some pretty amazing things, like trace all the cannabis strains that we know about today back to single plant variety that first developed in the Hindu Kush region of what is now Afghanistan and Pakistan.
+Botanists don’t need written records to do some pretty amazing things, like trace all the cannabis strains that we know about today back to single plant variety that first developed in Afghanistan and Pakistan.

-From that earliest discovery, mankind took cannabis wherever they went and the plant spread outside the Kush and China to Russia, Africa, South America, the Caribbean, and even parts of North America.
+From that earliest discovery, mankind took cannabis wherever they went and the plant spread outside China to Russia, Africa, South America, the Caribbean, and even parts of North America.

 But everything can be traced back to that one original strain and the handful of landrace strains that followed.